jayjaykil05/docusaurus-VueHr/docs/division.md

 title: Division

 ---
-These are the following steps for creating, updating and deleting Division.
+This page is for creating, updating and deleting Division.

 ## Create New Division